TvBreukelen/fnpdbservices/fnpdbc-dbconvert/release/readme.txt

 For Mac
 -------
-1. Unpack the DBConvert_Mac.zip file in your  Applications folder.
+1. Open the DBConvert.dmg file in Finder
+2. Drag the DBConvert App to the Applications folder

 For Linux